-In order to achieve its objectives, the Act requires that PJs “set-aside“ a minimum of 15% of its annual HOME allocation exclusively for qualified, eligible CHDO projects.
+In order to achieve its objectives, the Act requires that PJs "set-aside" a minimum of 15% of its annual HOME allocation exclusively for qualified, eligible CHDO projects.
 A Community Housing Development Organization (CHDO) is a private, community-based nonprofit organization whose primary purpose is to develop affordable housing for the community it serves.
-To be recognized as a CHDO, an organization must meet the requirements pertaining to their legal status, organizational structure, capacity, and experience as set forth in 24 CFR 92.2, and be certified by IHCDA as a CHDO.
+To be recognized as a CHDO, an organization must meet the requirements pertaining to the legal status, organizational structure, capacity, and experience as set for in 24 CFR 92.2, and be certified by IHCDA as a CHDO.

-Advantages to Being an IHCDA CHDO
+Advantages of Being a CHDO

 CHDO set-aside funds allow community-based organizations to build their capacity in order to serve a broad range of affordable housing needs.
 The CHDO may accomplish this with the acquisition, new construction, and/or rehabilitation of rental housing or homebuyer property.
 The CHDO must be the owner, developer, or sponsor of the affordable housing in the community or communities that they serve.
 If an organization becomes a certified CHDO it is eligible to take advantage of the HOME funds set-aside exclusively for CHDOs.
 Additionally, certified CHDOs have access to many benefits that are not available to non-CHDO applicants.
-These benefits include:
+The benefits include:

 - Seed Money and Site Control Predevelopment Loans

-- Loans that can be used to cover project costs necessary to determine project feasibility and gain site control or to cover pre-construction costs for a specific project.
+- Loans that can be used to cover project costs necessary to determine project feasibility and gain site control or to cover pre-construction costs for a specific project

 - CHDO Operating Supplement Funds